kerry-davis/maori-fishing-calendar-react/blueprint.md

 **Behaviors**:
 1.  **Opening**: The user clicks the "Tackle Box" icon in the header to open the modal.
-2.  **Data Storage**: All data is stored in `localStorage`.
-Gear items are in a `tacklebox` array, and gear types are in a `gearTypes` array.
+2.  **Data Storage**: All data is stored in Firebase for cross-device synchronization.
+Gear items are in the `tackleItems` collection, and gear types are in the `gearTypes` collection.
 3.  **CRUD for Gear Items**:
     *   **Create**: Users click "Add New Gear", fill out the form, and save.
-A new object is added to the `tacklebox` array.
+A new document is added to the `tackleItems` collection.
     *   **Read**: Users select a gear item from the dropdown to view its details in the form.
     *   **Update**: After selecting an item, users can modify its details and save the changes.
-The corresponding object in the `tacklebox` array is updated.
+The corresponding document in the `tackleItems` collection is updated.
     *   **Delete**: After selecting an item, a "Delete" button appears.
-Clicking it (with confirmation) removes the item from the `tacklebox` array.
+Clicking it (with confirmation) removes the document from the `tackleItems` collection.
 4.  **CRUD for Gear Types**:
     *   **Create**: Users click "Add New Type", provide a name, and save.
-The new name is added to the `gearTypes` array.
+A new document is added to the `gearTypes` collection.
     *   **Read**: Users select a type from the dropdown to view it in the form.
     *   **Update**: After selecting a type, users can rename it.
-This action updates the string in the `gearTypes` array AND updates the `type` property of all associated gear items in the `tacklebox` array.
+This action updates the document in the `gearTypes` collection AND updates the `type` property of all associated gear items.
     *   **Delete**: After selecting a type, a "Delete" button appears.
-Clicking it (with confirmation) removes the type from the `gearTypes` array AND removes all gear items of that type from the `tacklebox` array.
+Clicking it (with confirmation) removes the document from the `gearTypes` collection AND removes all gear items of that type.
+5.  **Cross-Device Sync**: All tackle box changes sync automatically across authenticated user's devices.
+6.  **Offline Support**: Operations queue when offline and sync when connection returns.

 ### 3.5.
 Analytics Dashboard